 The Desired Results Access Project assists the CDE, SED in implementing the DRDP (2015) to measure the progress of children with Individualized Family Service Plans (IFSPs) and Individualized Education Programs (IEPs) served in its programs.
 The Project’s ongoing support for the implementation of the DRDP (2015) includes:

-- Assuring the inclusion of children with IFSPs and IEPs in the DRDP (2015) Assessment.
+- Assuring the appropriate assessment of children with IFSPs and IEPs with the DRDP (2015) assessment.

-- Providing resources and activities to assist California’s early childhood special education community to understand, use, and benefit from this statewide system.
+- Providing resources and activities to help the early childhood special education community understand, use, and benefit from the DRDP (2015).